Police report possible shooting at Texas megachurch run by celebrity pastor Joel Osteen

 HOUSTON (AP) — Police in Texas said Sunday that they were responding to a possible shooting at the Houston megachurch run by celebrity pastor Joel Osteen.

-“That is all the information we have at this time.
-Please pray for Lakewood and our community,” the church said in the post.

-Jodi Silva, a Houston police spokeswoman, said officers were responding to the church but she did not have any additional information.
+Jodi Silva, a Houston police spokeswoman, said officers were responding to the church but she did not have any additional details.

 Christina Rodriguez, who was inside the church, told KTRK that she “started screaming, ‘There’s a shooter, there’s a shooter,’” and then she and others ran to the backside of a library inside the building, then stood in a stairway before they were told it was safe to leave.

 People stood outside the building as authorities evacuated the church.
-Officials later announced a reunification center had been set up at a nearby high school for people to find their loved ones.
+Officials later announced a reunification center had been set up for people to find their loved ones, at a nearby fitness center.

 Witnesses told reporters that they heard multiple shots fired around the time the church’s 2 p.m.
 Spanish language service was set to begin.